 Since its launch outside China in 2017, TikTok has experienced unprecedented growth in a short period, as it became the “most downloaded app of 2020,” according to BBC News.

 The growth of TikTok could only be compared to a wildfire with 1 billion global downloads by 2019.
 TikTok is available in 150 markets in 75 different languages since 2018.
-And that is not all; this social media app is expected to hit an all-time high of 698 million monthly users across the world over.
+And that is not all; this social media app is expected to hit an all-time high of 698 million monthly users worldwide.

 Of course, all these stats have drawn a lot of media exposure and attention to the app.
-TikTok has beaten Facebook, Twitter, and Instagram in all its stats, including revenue of $34.3 billion in 2020.
+TikTok has beaten Facebook, Twitter, Instagram and Peloton in all its stats, including revenue of $34.3 billion in 2020.

-The private Chinese company, ByteDance, owns TikTok.
-ByteDance’s private status makes TikTok stock unavailable on the stock market.
-However, ByteDance has received an investment from a notable investment firm, Softbank.
-The company may likely be in the offing for an IPO soon.
+ByteDance has received an investment from a notable investment firm Softbank.
+The company may likely be offering an IPO soon.
 The most likely pointer to this is that SoftBank is often keen to invest in successful IPOs, and ByteDance should be no different.

-While it’s not clear whether an IPO is in the offing for Tiktok, there were reports that this would happen in the spring of 2020.
-However, this did not happen.
+While it’s not clear when people can buy TikTok stock, there were reports that this would happen in the spring of 2020.
+Obviously, this did not happen.
 Another speculation stated that an IPO was slated for April of 2021.
 This date came and went, and nothing happened on the stock market.

 Should there be an IPO, many speculate that Tiktok’s stock will go public in the US while ByteDance stocks will go public in Hong Kong.